Game day recycling

-Game day recycling is the idea that having large crowds of people in a small, concentrated space will generate great amounts of trash and products that need to be recycled.
-On college campuses with large stadiums, a home football game can attract up to about 110,000 people, like the University of Michigan’s stadium.
-However, because colleges only play a limited number of games at home each season, the recycling programs specifically for game days are usually specialized and separate from the school’s regular recycling program.
+Game day recycling is the idea that having large crowds of people in a small, concentrated space will generate a great deal of refuse and products that require recycling.
+A home football game at a college with a high-capacity stadium can attract up to 110,000 people.
+However, because colleges only play a limited number of games at home throughout each season, the game-day recycling programs are usually specialized and separated from the school’s regular recycling program.

-The primary reason for implementing game day recycling programs is to become a more sustainable campus.
-Many college campuses implement game day recycling programs to deal with the large amount of trash and recycling generated by fans.
-Tailgaters bring copious amounts of food and refreshments, providing the greatest amount of waste during a gameday.
-Inside the stadium, programs, concessions, beverages and vending machine items also contribute to huge amounts of waste.
+Campuses primarily implement programs to deal with the considerable amount of trash and recycling generated by fans and to ensure sustainability.
+Furthermore, tailgaters bring copious amounts of food and refreshments, producing the most waste during a game day.
+Moreover, inside the stadium, programs, concessions, beverages, and vending machine items also contribute significantly to the total waste.